zoekirsh/js-rails-as-api-review-of-rails-mvc/README.md

 So where does JavaScript fit in?
 Well, we have the skills to build out our own frontends.
-As we will see in the next lesson, rather than using the ERB view, Rails is flexible enough to give us something we can us with directly with JavaScript and `fetch()`.
+As we will see in the next lesson, rather than using the ERB view, Rails is flexible enough to give us something we can use with JavaScript and `fetch()`.

 ## Resources